ahottung/CVAE-Opt/README.md

 ### Instances

 The instances used for the experiments in the paper can be found in the folder "instances".
-They have been generated with the generator from https://github.com/wouterkool/attention-learn-to-route.
-We also provide the large training instances sets and the generated, corresponding high-quality solutions using  Git Large File Storage (LFS).
+The test instances have been generated with the generator from https://github.com/wouterkool/attention-learn-to-route.
+We also provide the large training instance sets and the generated, corresponding high-quality solutions using  Git Large File Storage (LFS).
 If you do not have Git LFS installed, you can also download the files manually.

 ### Paper
 ```
 @inproceedings{hottung2020learning,
   title={Learning a Latent Search Space for Routing Problems using Variational Autoencoders},
   author={Hottung, Andr{\'e} and Bhandari, Bhanu and Tierney, Kevin},
   booktitle={International Conference on Learning Representations},
   year={2021}